For many people, ebay is a great way to make money by selling old, preloved and unwanted goods – or an easy way to pick up a bargain.

 In some cases, scammers simply send the buyer a photo of the item, which could be a costly gadget or piece of technology.
 The buyer is then left out of pocket – and without the goods they were expecting to receive.

-In one such scam, a buyer was duped into spending £300 on a photo of an Apple Macbook; the laptop never turned up in the post.
+In one such notorious scam, a buyer was duped into spending £300 on a photo – yes, a photo! - of an Apple MacBook, with the laptop itself never turning up in the post.

 What are your online shopping rights?